Since we all do it so much, wouldn’t it be nice to get paid to watch movies?

 All you need to do is download and install their app.

 You get paid $50 and will be entered to win even more cash and prizes every month that the app is installed on your phone.

 This is basically the best way you can get paid to watch movies in the theater.

 The job is simple:

-- Counting all patrons throughout the day.
+- Count all patrons who watched a particular movie for all showtimes throughout the day.

 3. Watch Movies and Videos Online

 Swagbucks is another rewards-based website that pays you for several different activities.
-You can get paid to watch movie previews, celebrity videos and more.
+You can get paid to watch movie previews, celebrity videos, and more.

 What I usually like to do is I have Netflix playing on my laptop and Swagbucks playing on my phone, so I practically get paid to watch Netflix.